Blog

 Price

 Currently the price of the small is around $1490, the medium is $1690, and the large is $2390 [September 2024 Update: they have increased the price to $1550 for the small, $1850 for the medium, and $2600 for the large].
 I think for the quality of the leather you are getting a fairish price (at least it’s not the price gouging of some of the big brands, ahem Chanel).
 There is another version of the Park tote that has an adjustable strap and interior pocket that is sometimes called the Park Tote Belt (because the adjustable strap is like a belt), and that goes for about $1k more than the simple non-belted version.
 But some department/online stores don’t make the differentiation so if you see a Park Tote going for a lot more, check to see if it’s the belted version.
 None of my totes are the belt version.
-As for me I bought all but one (my cognac one) of my Park Totes secondhand from Japan (from my favorite Japanese reseller Brandear).
+As for me I bought all but one (my cognac one) of my Park Totes secondhand from Japan.
 The Row has been huge there for over a year now (according to the YouTube videos I’ve seen) so they’re the only place I’ve found with reliably authentic secondhand Park Totes.
 Since Japan has a really strict policy on fakes and the society is quite meticulous in general, I tend to trust their authentication (though that’s not to say a good fake can’t get by them—nothing is 100%).
 And even though I bought them below retail, I wouldn’t say it was an amazing deal.
 The first one (the black pebbled one) I bought in person was $1490 tax free.
 Considering it costs me $1850 (with tax) to buy it new in California, saving $360 for a bag I couldn’t find anywhere was a good enough deal for me.
 I got the small for $1092 total via eBay (so about a $540 savings compared to full price+tax) and I got the large for $1700 total ($917 in savings).
 I think if you want the medium (which I think is the most popular and usable size) you won’t get it for much of a discount.
 And just a reminder that if the deal seems too good to be true, then buyer beware (there are good fakes of this Park Tote out there—I came across one but more about that in another post).
 As of right now (early 2024) I could only find a new medium smooth leather tan one for $1990 here (I found several secondhand ones on eBay and Mercari but they look fake to me).
 And this secondhand one in small looks authentic to me and is at a reasonable starting bid.
 Also The Row’s website still has a few small N/S totes left here.
 And Ssense is also a good place to source bags from The Row, and might have some mediums compared to the usual department stores—Saks, Bergdorfs, Neimans.

 The Row as a brand